19bufordcarl/CarlRPG/Myth & Shadow/Referee Specific/NPCs/Converting Shadowdark or BX Monsters.md

 ## Shadowdark
 Converting monsters from Shadowdark is relatively simple, it can more or less be used as is.
 - [Attack](../../Game%20Procedures/Attack.md) = Same.
 	- We don't add attack to damage because monster's have their own unique damage scaling usually built in (multiattack).
-We have PCs start with more effective HP (basically level 2ish, maybe 3 worth of HP) so that they don't just die in one hit, but their HP grows much slower, and technically has a lower cap than a high rolling dwarf, so we don't want to increase damage to keep the math roughly equivalent across systems.
+We have PCs start with more effective HP (basically level 2ish) so that they don't just die in one hit, but their HP grows much slower, and technically has a lower cap than a high roller, so we don't want to increase damage to keep the math roughly equivalent across systems.
 - [Ability Scores](../../Player%20Characters/Chosen%20Statistics/Ability%20Scores.md) = Same.
 	- If a stat is +4 or more, treat it as equal to the creature's level for non [Attack](../../Game%20Procedures/Attack.md) [Checks](../../Game%20Procedures/Check.md).
 - [AC](../../Player%20Characters/Derived%20Statistics/Armor%20Class.md) = Same